Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/openmetrics-api-specification.md

 ## Metric Labels
 The OpenMetrics format allows for metric labeling for communicating additional information.
 To provide context for metrics, Qumulo Core emits metric-specific labels.
 For example, the `name` of a protocol operation or the `url` of a remote server.
 For more information, see [Available Labels](#available-labels).

+{% comment %}For Azure Native Qumulo (ANQ), all metrics with a `node_id` label are unavailable because they refer to specific hardware.{% endcomment %}

 ## Available Metrics
 The following table lists metric names, types, labels, and descriptions.

-{% include note.html content="For Azure Native Qumulo (ANQ), all metrics with a `node_id` label are unavailable because they refer to specific hardware." %}

 <table class="pdf-reduce">
   <thead>